-Chiang Mai is one of those magical cities that you truly never want to leave.
+You should visit, Chiang Mai, It is one of those magical cities that you truly never want to leave.
 It’s a nature lover’s paradise with gorgeous nearby jungles and waterfalls.
 Plus, the city has some of the most delicious (and often very fresh and healthy) places to eat as well.
-That is why I had to make a Chiang Mai City Guide.
+That is why I had to make a Chiangmai travel guide.

-If 2020 taught us anything, it’s that us travelers should be prepared for anything.
+If 2020 taught us anything, it’s that you need to be prepared for anything!

 I also use Travel Insurance Master for short trips.

-There are plenty of incredible things to do in Chiang Mai for any type of traveler.
+There are plenty of incredible things to do during your Chiang Mai travel for any type of traveler.
 Whether you want to adventure and explore the natural sights or hang around town for some relaxing yoga and a massage, you will find something great to do while visiting Chiang Mai.

 The twin pagodas are the most iconic sight in the park and house some historic relics.
 You can also hike the trails and go waterfall hopping.

+Include Yoga as one of the activities during your Chiang Mai travel.
 There are plenty of places to find a yoga class that suits your abilities and interests.
 Your hostel or accommodation might host yoga classes, or you can try visiting the Nong Buak Hard Park where free yoga classes are offered daily from 9:00-10:15 am and you can rent a straw mat for 15 baht.

 A few cooking schools stand out as some of the best places to try your hand at making traditional Thai dishes: Thai Farm Cooking School, Secret Thai Cooking School, and Sammy’s Organic Thai Cooking School.

-For noodles, try out any number of street vendors in the markets.
+If you love noodles and you Travel Chiang Mai, You can try out any number of street vendors in the markets.
 They will have some of the most delicious dishes to try the popular dishes Pad Thai and Pat See Ew.

+I think this is one of the most basic yet important information in your Chiang Mai travel guide.
 It’s typically hot in Chiang Mai, so make sure to pack plenty of light, breathable clothing.
 You will also likely be doing a lot of walking or exploring the surrounding jungle, so bring comfortable shoes and perhaps some that you can get wet if you plan to go through any waterfalls or swimming spots.

 For a full insight, take a look at this Thailand Packing Guide.